Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 "list of 16 bit unsigned integer; between 0 and 65535 (both inclusive)"
 ```

-… and list-like options, if you specify them twice the lists are combined.
-In the above example, it's as if we had instead written this:
+If you specify a list-valued option twice, the lists are combined, so the above example reduces to this:

 ```nix
 { lib, ... }: